testersakage/mineclonia-jtest/CONTRIBUTING.md

 welcome but should be complete before their inclusion.
 Assets like sounds and textures must come from sources which allow their use.

+Mineclonia has a minimum supported Luanti version which is defined in game.conf.
+When making contributions one should avoid relying on engine features which are not available in this version.
+If one sees reason to drop compatibility in order to use later engine features, then one should make an issue about it so it can be discussed.

 ## Code Guidelines
 * Each mod must provide `mod.conf`.
 * Mod names are snake case, and newly added mods start with `mcl_`, e.g.